 Mobile gaming online has several distinguishing features.
-Mobile games are games designed for mobile devices that may be connected to the Internet, such as smartphones, feature phones, smartwatches, pocket PCs, tablets, PDAs, or portable media players.
-Today’s mobile phones – particularly smartphones – have a wide range of connectivity features for enabling mobile gaming online, including infrared, Bluetooth, Wi-Fi, and 3G.
+Mobile games are designed for mobile devices that may be connected to the Internet.
+Some examples include smartphones, feature phones, smartwatches, pocket PCs, tablets, PDAs, or portable media players.
+Today’s mobile phones, or smartphones, have a wide range of connectivity features enabling mobile gaming online.
+Some of these features include infrared, Bluetooth, Wi-Fi, and 3G.
 These technologies facilitate wireless multiplayer games with two or more players.

 Mobile gaming online can consist of a range from basic (like simple, casual game Snake on older Nokia phones) to more sophisticated (3D and augmented reality games).
-The earliest known game on a mobile phone was a Tetris variant on the Hagenuk MT-2000 device from 1994.
+In fact, the earliest known game on a mobile phone was a Tetris variant on the Hagenuk MT-2000 device from 1994.

-Today, mobile games are usually downloaded from an app store as well as from mobile operator’s portals, but in some cases are also preloaded in the handheld devices by the OEM or by the mobile operator when purchased, via infrared connection, Bluetooth, or memory card, or sideloaded onto the handset with a cable.
+Today, mobile games are usually downloaded from an app store as well as from mobile operator’s portals.
+But they are also preloaded in the handheld devices by the OEM or by the mobile operator when purchased.
+Then they do this by using the infrared connection, Bluetooth, or memory card, or sideloaded onto the handset with a cable.

-Because most mobile devices have limited system resources, mobile game features are not as rich as games designed for PCs or gaming consoles.
-For example, only one mobile device (as of late 2011) – the Sony Ericsson Xperia PLAY – is equipped with a dedicated gaming controller.
-In most mobile devices, the keypad doubles as a gaming controller.
+Most mobile devices have limited system resources.
+So, mobile game features are not as rich as games designed for PCs or gaming consoles.
+For example, only one mobile device (as of late 2011) is equipped with a dedicated gaming controller.
+And that is the Sony Ericsson Xperia PLAY.
+But in most mobile devices, the keypad doubles as a gaming controller.
 Smartphones have touch screen displays for user input.

-Advanced mobile games usually require fast central processing units (CPU), dedicated graphics processing units (GPU), large random access memory (RAM), and high-resolution display screens.
+Advanced mobile games usually require fast central processing units (CPU).
+These units have dedicated graphics processing units (GPU), large random access memory (RAM), and high-resolution display screens.
 Most developers use a royalty-free, cross-platform application programming device known as OpenGL ES to write games with 2D or 3D graphics.

 Games played on a mobile device using localization technology like GPS are called location-based games or location-based mobile games.
 These are not only played on mobile hardware but also integrate the player’s position into the game concept.
-In other words, while it doesn’t matter for a typical mobile game where exactly the player is (play them anywhere, anytime), the player’s coordinate and movement are the main elements in a location-based mobile game.
+In other words, it doesn’t matter for a typical mobile game where exactly the player is (play them anywhere, anytime).
+Whereas, in a location-based game, the player’s coordinate and movement are the main elements.

-A well-known example is Ingress, a massively multiplayer online real-time strategy game that uses the mobile device GPS to locate and interact with “portals” which are in proximity to the player’s real-world location.
-The game uses the portals as elements of a science fiction backstory along with a continuous open narrative provided through various forms of media.
+A well-known example is Ingress.
+This is a massively multiplayer online real-time strategy game.
+It uses the mobile device GPS to locate and interact with “portals”.
+These portals are in proximity to the player’s real-world location.
+The game also uses the portals as elements of a science fiction backstory.
+It also includes a continuous open narrative provided through various forms of media.
 Ingress can be played on any mobile device with an integrated or external GPS receiver.
 External GPS receivers are usually connected via Bluetooth.
 More and more mobile phones with integrated GPS are expected to come.

 Augmented reality games are the latest mobile gaming trend.
-These programs combine a real-world environment with advanced computer graphics to provide the effect of augmented reality.
+In fact, these programs combine a real-world environment with advanced computer graphics to provide the effect of augmented reality.
 An example is Sky Siege, where a player shoots virtual helicopters that appear to fly around the room.